developertomorrow/odin-recipes/README.md

 It will show links, images, lists and formatting elements like strong and em.

 ## Future of Recipes

 I intend to update the recipes pages as I go through the Odin Project course.

+## Coming soon
+Update to recipes pages with flexbox integration